inform-us/requirements_specifications/informus/content/info_buttons_floorplans.md

 **FOR REVIEW:** An ICU Airway plan has been completed during this admission but over 14 days ago.
 Because this patient does not have a natural airway and a DAS generic airway plan it is reccomended that the plan is reviewed in order to ensure that it is still appropriate.

-**UPDATE REQUIRED:** An update to the current airway plan is required as patient has had an new artifical airway inserted.